 The growing movement to give parents more control of their children’s education has produced a spate of legislation at statehouses, where governors and legislators, most of them Republicans, are pushing to protect and expand parents’ rights to know what is taught in classrooms and play a more prominent role in educational decisions.
 Some bills would allow parents to sit in the classroom or watch videos of the instruction happening there.

-FutureEd has identified 82 bills in 26 states pre-filed or introduced this year alone that seek to expand parents’ rights in schools.
-So far, five have been enacted, two in Florida, two in Arizona and one in Georgia.
-One Kansas bill has cleared the legislature and awaits the governor's signature.
+FutureEd has identified 84 bills in 26 states pre-filed or introduced this year alone that seek to expand parents’ rights in schools.
+So far, six have been enacted, two in Florida, two in Arizona and one in Georgia and Louisiana.
+One more bill in Kansas has cleared the legislature and awaits the governor's signature.
 Some expand or amend existing “Parents’ Bill of Rights” while others establish such a bill for the state.
 Several bills focus on providing transparency on curriculum and materials.
 And some bills seek to regulate school board meetings, such as Maryland HB 618 which states that at “each public meeting, the board shall allow at least 10 minutes for testimony from parents and guardians.”

 In many cases, the bills are a response to the polarization surrounding critical race theory and are explicitly tied to the teaching of race and racism.
 For example, Indiana HB 1134, which bans the teaching of divisive concepts related to race, also mandates parent curriculum review committees and requires all instructional materials to be publicly posted online for review.
 Similarly, Louisiana HB 414 expands the Parents' Bill of Rights to assert that schools cannot teach children “they are currently or destined to be oppressed or be oppressors based on the child's race or national origin."